-1. In order to qualify for the degree of Doctor of Law a candidate shall be required to give proof of distinction by some original contribution to the advancement of the science or study of law.

-2. Any person may be a candidate for the degree of Doctor of Law who is a graduate of the standing of candidat University and who
+- 1. In order to qualify for the degree of Doctor of Law a candidate shall be required to give proof of distinction by some original contribution to the advancement of the science or study of law. - 2.
+Any person may be a candidate for the degree of Doctor of Law who is a graduate of the standing of University and who

-- either (a) is of not less than eight years' standing from admission to his or her first degree of the University, - (b) is of not less than eight years' standing from admission to his or her first degree of some or other university and has been admitted (i) to some office in the University or to a Headship or a Fellowship of a College, and (ii) to the degree of Master of Arts under Statute B II 2 or to a degree of the University by incorporation.

-3. A candidate for the degree shall apply in writing to the Registrary, specifying the works on which Method of his or her claim to the degree is based and providing a summary in not more than 500 words of the field of research covered by these works.
+- either (a) is of not less than eight years' standing from admission to their first degree of the University, - (b) is of not less than eight years' standing from admission to their first degree of some other university and has been admitted (i) to some office in the University or to a Headship or a Fellowship of a College, and (ii) to the degree of Master of Arts under Statute B II 2 or to a degree of the University by incorporation. - 3.
+A candidate for the degree shall apply in writing to the Registrary, specifying the works on which Method of their claim to the degree is based and providing a summary in not more than 500 words of the field of research covered by these works.
 A candidate shall send with the application a fee of £582 for the Chest, and two copies of each of the works specified, provided that the General Board may, subject to the concurrence of the Degree Committee, allow a candidate to submit only one copy.
 All the works submitted shall, apart from quotations, be written in English unless in a particular case the Degree Committee for the Faculty of Law have allowed a candidate to submit material in some other language.
-A substantial part of the material submitted must have been published and the remainder must be printed or typewritten.
+A substantial part of the material submitted must have been published and the remainder must be printed or typewritten. - 4.
+Each application shall be forwarded by the Registrary to the Degree Committee for the Faculty Preliminary of Law, who shall give preliminary consideration to the application and shall determine whether the consideration.